 Both alcohol abuse and alcohol dependency negatively impact your life in many different ways.
 These include a failure to fulfil professional, family, and other social responsibilities, and inflicting serious damage to your physical and mental health and wellbeing.
 You will also begin to neglect hobbies and important relationships with others.

 Another sign of both alcohol abuse and alcohol dependency is that you will need more and more alcohol in order to experience the desired effect.
 This is because you build up a tolerance to alcohol.
 You will also become more and more pre-occupied with alcohol.
 This is when you spend a lot of time thinking about drinking alcohol and thinking about how you may obtain alcohol or when you can drink alcohol even in situations where it is not appropriate to do so.

-If you suspect you or your loved one could be suffering from alcohol abuse or alcohol dependency, get in touch with our admissions team today.
+If you suspect you or your loved one could be suffering from an alcohol addiction, alcohol abuse or alcohol dependency, get in touch with our admissions team today.

-If you have read this far, you may be concerned that either you or a loved one could be experiencing alcohol dependency.
-If so, you will likely benefit from knowing the various signs that could justify these concerns.
+You may be concerned that either you or a loved one could be experiencing alcohol dependency.
+If so, you will likely benefit from knowing the various signs and symptoms of alcoholism that could justify these concerns.

 Here are the classic signs of alcohol dependency:

-- You experience a range of physical withdrawal symptoms.
+- You experience a range of physical withdrawal symptoms when you don’t drink alcohol.
 These symptoms stop when you drink your first alcoholic drink

-Alcohol dependency is a complex disease of the mind.
-Modern science has failed to pin down one definitive cause of alcohol dependency, although many hypotheses are offered up.
+Alcohol addiction is a complex disease of the mind.
+Modern science has failed to pin down one definitive cause, although many hypotheses are offered up.